-to figure depreciation for certain property.
-It is determined by estimating the number of units that can be produced before the property is worn out.
-For example, if it is estimated that a machine will produce 1000 units before its useful life ends, and it actually produces 100 units in a year, the percentage to figure depreciation for that year is 10% of the machine's cost less its salvage value.
+of vears, or an income interest in a an item of property can be expected to trust.
+It generally refers to a present or be usable in trade or business or to Straight line method: A way to figure future interest in income from property produce income. or the right to use property that terminates or fails upon the lapse of time, number of units that can be produced before the property is worn out.
+For ex-Section 1250 property: Real prop- Tangible property: Property you can ample, if it is estimated that a machine see or touch, such as buildings, machi- will produce 1000 units before its useful life ends, and it actually produces 100 units in a year, the percentage to figure depreciation for that year is 10% of the machine's cost less its salvage value.